decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - **Entity**: Scenes
 - **Pointer**: x,y
 - **Contracts**: LAND & Estate
 - **Check**: The LANDRegistry and Estate smart contracts should be used to check the validity of a scene's deployment.
-The check should be perfomed through all the possible LAND and Estate's roles.
+The check should be performed through all the possible LAND and Estate's roles.

 #### LANDRegistry